Computer Technology & Electronics

 Visit my (Neil Rieck) Computing

-I designed the electronics and programmed the firmware for three different "ground-source
+I designed the electronics and wrote the software for three different "ground-source

 heat-pump applications" for two Canadian companies no longer in business